Sejal187/Windows-Server-2025-SOP/windows-server-sop.md

 ---

 ## Purpose
-1. This document summarizes the steps required for preparing and congiguring a Windows Server 2025 efficiently.
+1. This document summarizes the steps required for preparing and configuring a Windows Server 2025 efficiently.
 2. It ensures consistency, security, and compliance across all installations.

 ## Application